adedaniel/graphql-apollo-shopping-cart/README.md

 ## by Adetola Daniel

 This is a clone of the [Lumin](https://store.luminskin.com) e-commerce website, using GraphQL and Apollo.
-It utilizes [chakra-ui](https://chakra-ui.com) as the component library within a Next.js app.
+It uses [chakra-ui](https://chakra-ui.com) as the component library within a Next.js app.

 ### View live app [here](https://graphql-apollo-shopping-cart.vercel.app)